Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Zoe-Configuration/Usermanagment/Register.md

 >The next thing you will see is the deactivation message with a description and reactions.
 > If you want to disable the option react with :white_check_mark:or cancel the configuration process with :x:.
 <img src="/config_users_1_registerenable_activation.png" width="60%" /> <br>
-Now if someone tries to register this message appears:
+Now if someone tries to register, while it is disabled, this message appears:
 <img src="/config_users_1_registerenable_finalfail.png" width="60%" /> <br>